Propagation of spinors on a noncommutative spacetime: equivalence of the formal and the effective approach: Introduction

 The paper is organized as follows.
-After a very brief review of NC deformation that we analyze in this paper, in Section III we study the NC $U(1)_\star $ gauge theory coupled with NC spin $\frac{1}{2}$ field and NC gravitational degrees of freedom, whose action is invariant uder NC gauge transformations and local $SO(1,3)_\star $ group.
-Upon utilising the Seiberg-Witten map in order to write the NC spinor and NC gauge fields in terms of their corresponding commutative degrees of freedom, the equation of motion for the fermion field is obtained by varying the action over $\bar{\Psi} $.
-In Section IV the equivalence between NC $U(1)_\star $ gauge theory with NC scalar field on a classical RN background and the commutative $U(1)$ gauge theory with ordinary scalar field on the background with the effective dual metric is established.
-Moreover, the explicit form of the effective dual metric is found.
-This effective dual metric is then used in Section V to write a noncommutative version of the equation of motion for the fermions in a curved background of RN type, thus putting forth and unrolling the effective approach of the same problem that was treated in a formal, more rigorous way in Section III.
-Here we find that both of these two approaches, formal as well as effective, surprisingly yield the same final result.
-In Section VI we show that the resulting equation of motion is separable, yielding two pairs of equations, one for the angular part and the other for the radial part.
+After a very brief review of NC deformation that we analyze in this paper, in Section III we study semiclassical NC $U(1)_\star $ gauge theory coupled with NC spin $\frac{1}{2}$ field and NC gravitational degrees of freedom, whose action is invariant uder NC gauge transformations and the undeformed local $SO(1,3) $ group.
+Upon utilising the Seiberg-Witten map in order to write NC spinor and NC gauge fields in terms of their corresponding commutative degrees of freedom, the equation of motion for the fermion field is obtained by varying the action over $\bar{\Psi} $.
+The effective dual metric (derived in Appendix A) is then used in Section IV to write a noncommutative version of the equation of motion for the fermions in a curved background of RN type, thus putting forth an effective approach to the same problem that is treated in a formal, more rigorous way in Section III.
+Here we find that surprisingly, both of these two approaches, formal and effective, yield the same final result.
+In Section V we show that the resulting equation of motion is separable, yielding two pairs of equations, one for the angular part and the other for the radial part.
 Noncommutative deformation appears to affect only the radial part, with the angular part being solved by the same spin $\frac{1}{2}$ spherical harmonics as in the case of Dirac equation for the hydrogen atom in flat or Schwarzschild case.
 At the end, we utilise the general properties of the fermionic solutions deduced here to investigate the problem of their stability.
 In particular, the issue of superradiance is considered as related to the solutions of the Dirac equation in RN spacetime, and especially the impact of noncommutative deformation on the effect of superradiance is addressed.
+We end up with two Appendices.
+In Appendix A we demonstrate the equivalence between semiclassical NC $U(1)_\star $ gauge theory with NC scalar field on a classical RN background and commutative $U(1)$ gauge theory with ordinary scalar field on the background with the effective dual metric.
+Furthermore, we find the explicit form of the effective dual metric in a first order of deformation.
+In Appendix B we briefly discuss possible generalizations of our model to include settings with more nontrivial geometric backgrounds, as well as types of deformation.